-The subjects of applied architecture development and design project are fundamental areas in the Architecture and urban design master’s programme.
-The courses included in the programme plan handle topics such as sustainable development and construction.
+The subjects of applied architecture development, urban architectures and design project are fundamental areas in the Architecture and urban design master’s programme.
+The courses included in the programme plan handle topics such as sustainable development, healthcare architecture, urban space design, and construction.

 Master's programme structure

-The Architecture and urban design master's programme runs for a duration of two years.
+The Architecture and urban design master's programme runs for a duration of two years, leading to a Master of Science (MSc) degree.
 During each year, students can earn 60 credits (ECTS) and complete the programme by accumulating a total of 120 credits.
 Credits are earned by completing courses where each course is usually between 15 and 22.5 credits.
 Some courses can also be worth 7.5 credits.
 The programme consists of compulsory courses, compulsory elective courses and elective courses.

 Curriculum Architecture and urban design, MSc